daisyjanejohnson/learning-journal/computers-notes.md

 ## How Computers Work

 ### What makes a computer a computer?:
-- Computers were built as a tool to help "thinking work, and designed to manipulate information.
+- Computers were built as a tool to help "thinking work" and designed to manipulate information.
 - Had to perform 4 different tasks:
     1. **Take input**
         - The stuff that the world does, or you do that makes the computer do stuff.
 Ex.) a Touch screen recognizing your finger and activating.
     1. **Store information**
-        - Inputs gives a computer information, which is then stored in memory.
+        - The input gives the computer information, which is then stored in memory.
     1. **Process it**
-        - A computer's processor takes the information from memory and manipulates it or "changes it" usin an algorithm which is just a series of commands.
+        - A computer's processor takes the information from memory and manipulates it or "changes it" using an algorithm which is just a series of commands.
 It then sends the processed info back to be stored and this continues until the information is ready to be output.
     1. **Output results**
         - How the computer outputs information depends on what the computer is designed to do.
 Ex.) a computer display can show text, videos, pictures, or games.
-- Started out as basic calcuators, now they can do limitless things.
+- Started as basic calcuators, now they can do limitless things.

 ### Data and Binary
-- In side a computer there are electric wires and circuits that carry all the information in a computer.
+- Inside a computer, some electric wires and circuits carry all the information within a computer.
 The electricity running through a wire can either be on or off.
 With one wire it can be on or off which can mean yes or no, true or false, 1 or 0, or anything else with only two options.
-This on/off state of a single wire is called a **bit**, it is the smallest piece of information a computer can store.
-With more wires you can store more bits thus more information.
+ This on/off state of a single wire is called a bit, it is the smallest piece of information a computer can store.
+With more wires, you can store more bits thus more information.
 - Binary Number System
     - Two digits, 0 and 1
     - Any number can be represented, you store them on the wires and the more wires the bigger the numbers you can store.